Custom Climate Data

 Once all the files are selected you can click “Process” to prepare the data.
 Do not continue until the message says “Processing Complete”.

 If you wish to calculate the CCVI for multiple climate change scenarios simultaneously you can create a climate change data set with multiple scenarios.
-To do this click on “Add Another Scenario” after the first scenario has completed processing.
-All scenarios must be processed in one session in order for the same thresholds to be applied for classifying all scenarios.
+Change the number of scenarios in the “How many future scenarios?” section.

 The first scenario processed will determine the thresholds used to classify the temperature and moisture exposure based on the median and 1/2 the interquartile range.
 Therefore, we recommend processing the climate scenario with the lowest impact first so that index values are higher for more extreme scenarios.
-Steps 2 and 3 must be repeated for each scenario but the values will only be erased for inputs that are expected to change between scenarios or are not required for additional scenarios.
-MAT and CMD must be provided for the additional scenario.
-The historical values will not change but must still be supplied since the amount of change is used to inform the exposure.
+Future MAT and CMD must be provided for each additional scenario.
 The rest: MCMT, MWMT and MAP are not needed for additional scenarios because they are used to inform the species’ sensitivity based on its current range and historical climate so they will not change between scenarios.

 See the vignette("package_vignette", package = "ccviR")